 A few years ago, the leadership team took the decision to review Home Learning.
 The result of this process was that teachers felt that our current structure was not as effective as it could be, pupils often did not retain information learnt or would not be able to apply the skills taught at school to certain learning sent home.
-Sometimes confusion would occur between the way things are taught now and the way things may have been taught in the past, effecting pupils’ confidence.
+Sometimes confusion would occur between the way things are taught now and the way things may have been taught in the past, affecting pupils’ confidence.

 We also feel that the pupils at our school are only young once and deserve the chance to be children; so many of the children have wonderful hobbies and clubs that they take part in both inside and outside of school and at times the structure of Home Learning has caused distress due to the expectations and timing elements.
 Finally, as a school we set high expectations each day and know that pupils are progressing well; where they have struggled, they are supported in class and that Home Learning is most effective when used to reinforce core skills.